-Distributions to the AUF increased by \$49.5 million, from \$1,112.3 million in fiscal year 2021 to \$1,161.8 million, in fiscal year 2022.
-The fiscal year 2021 distribution amount decreased by \$199.1 million from the fiscal year 2020 distribution of \$1,311.4 million.
+Distributions to the AUF increased by \$69.3 million, from \$1,161.8 million in fiscal year 2022 to \$1,231.1 million, in fiscal year 2023.
+The fiscal year 2022 distribution amount increased by \$49.5 million from the fiscal year 2021 distribution of \$1,112.3 million.
 PUF distributions are determined by the UT Board as provided in the Texas Constitution, which directs the UT Board to establish a distribution policy that provides stable, inflation-adjusted distributions to the AUF and preserves the real value of the PUF investments over the long term.
-The annual amount is calculated based on the following formula:
+Unless otherwise approved by the UT Board, the annual amount is calculated based on the following formula: